-- Introduction to Restorative Practices and Using Circles Effectively or - Restorative Practices for Educators or - Reimagining Campus Community with Restorative Practices
+- Restorative Practices for Educators or - Restorative Practices for Independent School Educators or - Reimagining Campus Community with Restorative Practices

-AND either
+AND

-- Facilitating Restorative Conferences or - Restorative Justice Conferencing
+Restorative Justice Conferencing

 This course explores the fundamental principles, philosophy, theories, practices, models, and skills of restorative practices.
 Special emphasis will be placed on proactive and responsive circles, restorative conferencing, and the informal application of these processes.
 Issues critical to the development of restorative practices, such as models of human interaction, theories of behavior, and current research will be considered.
 Students will assess the role of human emotion, especially shame, in social relationships.